ZakiAlkhaf16/football-or-not/README.md

 ## Project Structure

-- `Football Or Not.ipynb`: Main notebook for data collection, training, and evaluation.
+- `Football Or Not.ipynb`: Main notebook for data collection, training, and evaluation (included in this repository).
-- `football/`, `basketball/`: Directories for downloaded images.
+- `football/`, `basketball/`: Directories for downloaded images. **These folders are generated locally when you run the notebook and are not included in the GitHub repository.**

 ## Features
 - Downloads images using DuckDuckGo search.